 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 Model Answer 1:

 In the case of developed countries, they are never starving.
 In the past, they can found meal everywhere and able to bought it.
-Before technology advanced, they already went to work such as farming or work in factory.
+Before technology advanced, they already went to work such as farming or work in a factory.
 They had enough money to prevent them from starving.
-Other reason is time working.
+Another reason is the time of working.
 They worked several hours and have time to take a rest.
 Meanwhile, in recent year, they work overlap time hours.
-They have not time to do their interest or go vocation with their family.
+They have no time to do their interest or go on vacations with their family.
 It is because of competition among people.
-Their ambition encourage them to pursue their goal and achievement for enhancing their status.
+Their ambition encourages them to pursue their goal and achievement for enhancing their status.

 In conclusion, I must say that what we can learn about two cases above is to love our life.
 It is true that we need to work and earn money for our life but it cannot be denied that we need to enjoy our life with our lovely people.
 So, we need to thanks for everything we have and we got.